João de Barros: Early years

+João de Barros was born in Viseu, Portugal around 1496.
+He was the illegitimate son of Lopo de Barros, a squire in the royal household of Manuel I of Portugal and a holder of various judicial posts.
+Nothing is known of his mother.
+At a young age his father died and he was placed into service at the royal household, where he became a page to the heir apparent, Dom João, the future João III of Portugal.

-Educated in the palace of Manuel I of Portugal, he composed, at the age of twenty, a romance of chivalry, the Chronicle of the Emperor Clarimundo, in which he is said to have had the assistance of Prince John (later King John III).
+Educated in the palace, he composed, at the age of twenty, a romance of chivalry, the Chronicle of the Emperor Clarimundo, in which he is said to have had the assistance of Prince John (later King John III).

 Upon ascending the throne, King John III awarded Barros the captaincy of the fortress of St George of Elmina, to which he proceeded in 1524.
 In 1525, he obtained the post of treasurer of the India House, which he held until 1528.

 To escape from an outbreak of bubonic plague in 1530 Barros moved from Lisbon to his country house near Pombal, where he finished a moral dialogue, Rho pica Pneuma, which was praised by Juan Luís Vives.
 On his return to Lisbon in 1532 the king appointed Barros factor of the "Casa da Índia e da Mina" (House of India and Mina)— a position of great responsibility and importance at a time when Lisbon was the European center for the trade of the East.
 Barros proved a good administrator, displaying great industry and an honesty rare at the time, with the result that he made little profit compared to his predecessors, who had amassed fortunes.

 The failed captaincy in Brazil and shipwreck

-At this time, John III, wishing to attract settlers to Brazil, divided it into captaincies and attributed to Barros that of Maranhão.
-Barros, along with two partners, prepared an armada of ten vessels, carrying nine hundred men each, which set sail in 1539.
+In 1534, João III introduced an initiative to encourage the colonization of Brazil.
+A dozen hereditary captaincies were established along the coast and placed under the governorship of donatários or lord-proprietors.
+Barros was one of the first to be granted a captaincy at Maranhão.
+He formed a partnership with two merchants, Aries da Cunha and Alvares de Andrade, and sent an expedition consisting of ten vessels and 900 men to Brazil.

 Owing to the ignorance of the pilots, the whole fleet was shipwrecked, which entailed serious financial loss to Barros.
 As a gesture of goodwill, Barros subsequently paid the debts of those who had perished in the expedition.

 During these years he had continued his studies in his leisure hours, and shortly after the Brazilian disaster he offered to write a history of the Portuguese in India, the Décadas da Ásia, which the king accepted.
 He began work forthwith, but, before printing the first part, he published a Portuguese grammar (1539) and some further moral Dialogues.
 His 1543 text Diálogo evangélico sobre os artigos da fé contra o Talmud dos Judeus makes anti-Jewish remarks.